helidon-io/helidon/docs/mp/telemetry.md

 - Inject `Tracer`.
 - Use `Tracer.spanBuilder` to create and start new `Span`.

-Helidon MicroProfile Telemetry is integrated with [Helidon Tracing API][helidon-tracing-api].
+Helidon MicroProfile Telemetry is integrated with [Helidon Tracing API](tracing.md).
 This means that both APIs can be mixed, and all parent hierarchies will be kept.
 In the case below, `@WithSpan` annotated method is mixed with manually created `io.helidon.tracing.Span`:

 Inject Helidon Tracer: